What Test Environments do you need? Dev, Test, Staging?

 This environment is used to deploy the features and updates for its end users.

-To ensure the maximum quality of the AUT, we need to execute various tests on the above-listed environments.
+To ensure the maximum quality of the UAT, we need to execute various tests on the above-listed environments.
 Having Development, QA, and Staging environment is equally important to test the features on each stage.

 Test Environment Best Practices